tanweeralii/Dev-ChatRoom/README.md

 ````
 ## Features
 - You can reset password if you forgot, go to Reset page and an email will be sent to your registered email id with OTP.
 Use that OTP to reset password.
-- **AWS S3** is used to store filess to prevent file access through web scrapping.
+- **AWS S3** is used to store files to prevent file access through web scrapping.
 - ````postgres```` is used to store credentials and chats as it is known for faster fetching and accessing data than mysql.
 - The socket server is hosted on **AWS LightSail** to reduce load on a single server.